lowdrant/CalibratePSEye/README.md

 [linux-setup.sh](linux-setup.sh) handles installing all dependencies and adding this module to PYTHONPATH.

 #### Explanation of setup.sh
 1. Installs the udev rule [99-psEye.rules](99-psEye.rules).
-This maps a PSEye camera to consistent file, `/dev/psEye`
+This maps a PSEye camera to a consistent file, `/dev/psEye`
 2. Installs Python library dependencies
 3. Adds CalibratePSEye.py to PYTHONPATH via `~/.profile`
 4. Creates `data/` directory in this repository

 ### Camera Calibration
 [CalibratePSEye/CalibratePSEye.py](CalibratePSEye/CalibratePSEye.py) provides calibration utilities to calibrate using a chessboard pattern per the [OpenCV tutorial](https://docs.opencv.org/master/dc/dbb/tutorial_py_calibration.html).
 The class is deliberately ornery about overwriting data, so every time calibration process is started (computing of parameters, loading of calibration images), it creates a new time-stamped directory with all calibration data saved into it.
 It provides support for recording/loading/sanitizing calibration images, computing/loading/saving camera calibration parameters, and undistoring/remapping images.
 Calibration images are automatically saved every time to a directory of the form `basepath/calibration_yyyymmdd-HHMMSS`.

-`setup.sh` adds the module to your PYTHONPATH.
+`linux-setup.sh` adds the module to your PYTHONPATH.
 You can ensure you have a working interface by running [CalibratePSEye/runtests.py](CalibratePSEye/runtests.py)

 ## Some Design Notes